NOTICE OF FINDING OF NO SIGNIFICANT IMPACT AND

 Pittsburgh, PA 15219

-All comments received by Friday, August 26, 2022 will be considered by the City of Pittsburgh prior to authorizing submission of a request for release of funds.
+All comments received by Thursday, January 26, 2023 will be considered by the City of Pittsburgh prior to proceeding with the demolition.
 Comments should specify which Notice (Request for Release of Funds 1 or Finding of No Significant Impact 2) they are addressing.

 The City of Pittsburgh certifies to HUD that Ed Gainey in his capacity as Mayor, City of Pittsburgh, consents to accept the jurisdiction of the Federal Courts if an action is brought to enforce responsibilities in relation to the environmental review process and that these responsibilities have been satisfied.
 HUD’s approval of the certification satisfies its responsibilities under NEPA and related laws and authorities and allows the Urban Redevelopment Authority of Pittsburgh and the Housing Authority of the City of Pittsburgh to use development funds.